 The surface tension of the water pulls it into a little round blob; these blobs, or drops, can slide around waxed paper because the paper does not absorb it.

-Water "prefers" to stick to itself (adhesion) more than it sticks to other substances (cohesion).
+Water "prefers" to stick to itself (cohesion) more than it sticks to other substances (adhesion).

 Wet and Dry Printable guide.